goncalo-oliveira/channels/README.buffers.md

 This ensures:
 - No unnecessary allocations for full buffers
 - Safe behavior for windowed or writable-backed views

+On writable buffers, `ToArray()` always creates a copy of the currently written portion, as writable buffers do not guarantee stable underlying data.

 ### Summary of Allocation Behavior